Breaking down the basics of inventory management for SMBs

 11. Let data guide you

 Your business data can help you optimize a wide variety of your operations.
-Workforce and order tracking help you determine the best design of your warehouse, equipment to use and how big of a staff you need to pick and pack orders.
+Case in point: workforce and order tracking can help you determine the best design of your warehouse, equipment to use, and how big of a staff you need to pick and pack orders.
 Inventory counts can keep you from running out of stock while also limiting the chances of ordering too much.

 Monitoring data up and down your supply chain can help you understand if a certain supplier is late more often than others or when it provides great savings.
 Even something like pairing a dimensional weight calculator with your order list can optimize carrier selection, or identify when it’s cheaper to send a single order via two boxes instead of one.

 Take advantage of the tools and information your platforms provide.
-Build forecasts, analyze spending, audit processes and quadruple-check your inventory.
-Hopefully, that’s something you can do right now.
+Build forecasts, analyze spending, audit processes, and quadruple-check your inventory.

 Improving your inventory management and warehouse controls is a never ending process.
 There’s always new risk and new opportunities to grow.
 Embrace the flexibility required and plan for what you can, and your eCommerce business will be best-prepared for whatever comes next.